Digital Regulation

 X-Designer Collaboration Workshops

-Facilitated workshops across products to surface DSA failure modes.
-Inconsistent transparency standards.
-Conflicting guest vs. member treatments.
-Unclear escalation boundaries causing bottlenecks.
+Facilitated workshops across products to surface DSA pain points: Inconsistent transparency standards, conflicting guest vs. member treatments, unclear escalation boundaries causing bottlenecks.

 Leadership Project Reviews

 Consolidated 15+ fragmented designer reviews into unified executive presentations.
-Shared context enabled faster legal alignment and on-time delivery.
+The shared context enabled faster legal alignment and on-time delivery.

 Risks